Samsung Pay: Security

 Samsung Pay's security measures are based on Samsung Knox and ARM TrustZone technologies; credit card information is stored in a secure token.
 Payments must be authenticated using a fingerprint scan or passcode.

 In August 2016, security researcher Salvador Mendoza disclosed a potential flaw with Samsung Pay, arguing that its security tokens were not sufficiently randomized and could become predictable.
 He also designed a handheld device that could be used to skim magnetic secure transmission tokens, and another which could spoof magnetic stripes on actual card readers using the token.
 Samsung responded to the report, stating that "If at any time there is a potential vulnerability, we will act promptly to investigate and resolve the issue".

-Samsung Pay will not work with devices whose Knox warranty bit is tripped.
+Samsung Pay will not work with devices that have compromised Knox security.

 Availability

 Supported countries

-Samsung Pay in South Korea, for all intents and purposes, is the Samsung Wallet app.
-It just is not known as the same name that it is known by in other regions.

 In May 2016, it was reported that Samsung was developing a spin-off of the service known as Samsung Pay Mini.
 This service will be used for online payments only, and is also being targeted as a multi-platform service.

 In January 2017, Samsung has confirmed that Samsung Pay Mini will not only work on its Galaxy devices but on other Android phones as well, as long as they are running Android Lollipop or above and have a screen resolution of 1280 × 720 pixels or higher.